papermintx/papermintx/README.md

 An independent Software Engineer who loves to create and share projects about mobile technology!
 I've enjoyed kotlin and make it the main language in creating a project.

-I'm currently active in contributing as Curriculum Developer at <a href="https://github.com/papermintx">@papermintx</a> to build courses in Front-End Apps (Android) and Back-End Service.

 - 🌱 I’m currently learning about mobile technology for android/multi platform apps
 - 💬 Feel free to ask me about android development or kotlin
 - 📫 How to reach me: muhamadmuslih720@gmail.com